neutrons/garnet/docs/source/design/oncat_mvp.rst

     * Run meta data retrieval with and without OnCat connection
     * Group run per specific field and display them
     * Retrieve grouped run per user's trigger-button
-    * Plot creation based on the run meta data
+    * Plot creation based on the run meta data, when user is connected to OnCat

-The experiments and runs are retrieved and saved on User-request based on the current instrument and experiment selection.
+The experiments and runs are retrieved and saved on User-requested base on the current instrument and experiment selection.
+The danger here, would be that if the user, keeps selecting instrument and experiments, the data will be stored in the backed and thus increasing the application's memory usage.

 ..  _oncat_mvpi: